agarciaschanz/CaseStudy-/README.md

 ## Business Activities
 ### Betterment is involved in financial services, asset management, and portfolio management.
 The main problem or solution Betterment focuses on is Robo-Advising to better assist clients with investment opportunites and choices that fit their need of investing.
 By implementing algorithims to trade, Betterment removes a good portion of human error on the investment side
-### Traditional retail investors looking to set up 401K and brokerage accounts.
+### -Traditional retail investors looking to set up 401K and brokerage accounts
-### To date there are over 600,000 customers served by Betterment
+### -To date there are over 600,000 customers served by Betterment